banisterious/obsidian-canvas-roots/docs/planning/export-v2.md

 1. **New exports** will automatically include all entity types
 2. **Existing workflows** remain unchanged (person-only export still works)
 3. **UI defaults** will include all entities where available
-4. **Settings** allow disabling event/source/place export if not needed
+4. **Settings** allow disabling event/source/place/media export if not needed
+5. **GEDCOM 7.0** recommended for users migrating to Gramps or other modern software
+6. **Bundled ZIP** recommended when media files need to transfer with the data

 ## Related Documentation